 "As I said, I respect your choice, madam," he told her.
-"Now, you all must be very hungry, no?"
+"Now, you all must be very hungry after your journey!"

 "Oh yes, sir!"
 I chirped.

-He beamed down at me, amused.
+He beamed down at me, amused, and I immediately felt relief.
 "Don't fret about it," my new father said, and led us inside.

-At dinner, we had a good meal, not grand (which was what my mother and sister expected), but it was the best thing I had to eat for a few weeks since my father died.
+At dinner, we had a good, hot meal.
+It was not as grand as my mother and sister had been expecting, but it was the best thing I had to eat since my father died.

 "Oh, I've gotten very far in mine," Mala said quickly.
 "I was in the top ten of my grade!"
 Of course she was.
 There were only ten in her class anyway.

 "That's a great honor," Lord Dullen praised.
-"What of your studies, Bella?"
+"What of your studies, Anna?"

-"I was moved up a grade," I replied quietly, shy of the sudden attention on me.
+"I was moved up a class," I replied quietly, shy of the sudden attention on me.
 "I'm supposed to be two years behind Mala, but now I'm only one behind her."

-"Well," the lord said, "that's quite interesting.
-It looks like you'll be with Cinderella at the seminary once school starts.
+"Well," the lord said, "it looks like you'll be with Ella at the academy once classes start.
 She was in the top five of her class last year from what her tutor told me.
 I'm quite proud of my daughter."
-At this, Cinderella beamed.
+At this, Ella beamed.
 I wondered how many girls were in her class.
 I dearly wanted to ask this, but didn't want to seem rude on my first night.